radian-software/straight.el/README.md

   then the repository is cloned with the option `--depth N`.
 This works even when a commit is specified (e.g. by version lockfiles).
   The default value is `full`.
-* `:protocol`: If non-nil, specify the default protocol to be used when interacting with the remote repository.
+* `:protocol`: If non-nil, force this protocol to be used when interacting with the remote repository.
 Takes the same values as `straight-vc-git-default-protocol`.
-This keyword should probably only be used when overriding a recipe locally.

 This section tells you how the `git` backend, specifically, implements the version-control backend API: